kvchitrapu/learn/_posts/overview.md

 ## Abstract

-In 2020, the COVID-19 pandemic escalated the urgency for internet access everywhere and everyone, especially in rural areas.
+In 2020, the COVID-19 pandemic spotlighted the urgency of internet access around the globe, especially in remote areas.
 COVID-19 lockdowns are temporary, but the under-connected population will have a lasting impact.
+We need internet across the globe

 Low-Earth Orbit (LEO) communication satellites recently pioneered by SpaceX's Starlink demonstrated is achievable.

-With rapid breakthroughs in rocket launchers, satellites, small chips, favorable sentiments, and high investments, the LEO satellite constellations offers internet with a near constant low (30ms) latency.
-Such low latency global internet automated driving, data centers, supply chains including freight, agriculture, and other prominent industries.
-This paper discusses the advantages of LEO nanosat technology feasibility, challenges ahead, and issues in the offing.
+A steady flow of breakthroughs in rocket launchers, satellites, small chips, favorable sentiments, and high investments strongly well positioned LEO satellite constellations to incredible nearly constant low latency around 30ms across the globe.
+We see remote area households, automated driving, data centers, supply chains including freight, agriculture and many other applications see a drastic improvement in service.
+We aimed to provide a walkthrough from LEO satellite constellation formation to satellite deactivation.

 ## Introduction
 Ever since the first satellite launch on Oct 4, 1957, the satellites steadily commanded a permanent spot in telecommnunications infrastructure.
-By 12/31/2021, there will be 3,372 (Union of Concerned Scientists) orbiting around Earth.
-Recent private funded space exploration has created a concourse to LEO satellite constellations.
-This paper gives an overview of LEO satellite constellations applied for internet.
-A sequel of this paper will give an in-depth analysis of technology, business, and ethical challenges.
+By the end of 2021, there will be 3,372 (Union of Concerned Scientists) orbiting around Earth.
+Private companies in space exploration crreated a concourse to LEO satellite constellations.
+Here we present a broad picture with basic characteristics of satellite orbits, advantages LEO, satellite constellation formation, packet routing overview, and finally sunset of satellite.

 ## Orbits and Satellites
 The satellite orbital distance impacts communications, observation, and remote sensing applications.
 The